Hurricane Ian veers toward Carolinas after pummeling Florida

 HUNDREDS OF RESCUES

-Ian first made landfall on Wednesday afternoon as it slammed into the barrier island of Cayo Costa off Florida's Gulf Coast as a Category 4 hurricane with maximum sustained winds of 150 mph (241 kph).
+Ian slammed into the barrier island of Cayo Costa off Florida's Gulf Coast on Wednesday afternoon as a Category 4 hurricane with maximum sustained winds of 150 mph (241 kph).

-River flooding in Central Florida could reach record levels in the coming days as the torrential downpours that accompanied Ian drain into major waterways, the NHC said.
+In the coming days, river flooding in Central Florida could reach record levels as the torrential downpours that accompanied Ian drain into major waterways, the NHC said.

 Sanibel Island, a popular vacation destination on the Gulf Coast, was hit hard, and the only bridge leading to the island was impassable, forcing rescue teams to use helicopters and boats to reach residents in need.